zj6882917/aakinshin.net/en/_posts/dotnet/nuget2-and-directoryseparatorchar.md

 }
 ```

-Ok, the next interesting thing here is how `file.Path` looks like?
+The next interesting thing here is what `file.Path` looks like.
 Let's download the `bootstrap.4.0.0-alpha6` package and extract metadata (`.nuspec`).
 Here is the `files` section: